The merchant's handbook to online sales tax

 But while type of item and even type of buyer plays a role in when you need to charge online sales tax, the biggest item online retailers must consider is something called nexus.

 The 6 most common types of online sales tax nexus

 The definition of nexus changed forever on June 1, 2018.
-That’s the day The Supreme Court of the United States ruled in favor of the state in the landmark case of South Dakota vs. Wayfair, Inc. That ruling allowed states to require online sellers to collect and remit sales tax based on something called nexus.
+That’s the day the Supreme Court of the United States ruled in favor of the state in the landmark case of South Dakota vs. Wayfair, Inc. That ruling allowed states to require remote sellers to collect and remit sales tax based on something called nexus.

 What is nexus?
 It means the online retailer has a “significant connection” with the state.
 Once nexus is established, online retailers must collect and remit sales tax based on their business activity within that jurisdiction.